MaksKuchuk/AISDGame/README.md

 # AISDGame
-3d walker game with auto-generated map and useful agent, who can help you to find way to output
+3d walker game with auto-generated map and useful agent, who can help you to find way output

 Used technologies:
 1) Ray cast